elmiko/ocp-infrastructure-provider-onboarding-guide/docs/network-ingress-dns/index.md

 #### Evaluate provider-specific DNS support and validate the controller

-Check if customizations are needed in the [DNS operator][dns-operator]
+Check if customizations are needed in [the ingress operator's DNS controller][dns-controller].

 For example:
+- define a new [DNS provider][dns-providers]
 - add your platform type to `createDNSProvider`, and `createDNSProviderIfNeeded`
 - add unit tests to catch regressions